 Entry of China

-At this point China entered the war and again pushed United Nations forces back into the South.
+China entered the war at this point and, again, pushed United Nations forces back into the south.
 During the first half of 1951 fighting stalled and armistice negotiations began in July.
 However, the negotiations achieved little initial success and the opposing armies continued to face each other in trenches little more than a mile apart for the next two years.

 Armistice